kanzelm3/angular-video-bg/README.md

 app = angular.module('myApp', ['angularVideoBg'])
 ```

 The directive itself is simply called *video-bg*.
-The only required attribute is videoId, which should be a YouTube
+The only required attribute is either videoId (which should be a YouTube
-video ID.
+video ID) or playlist (which should be an array of video objects, see example in advanced usage section below).

 ```html
 <video-bg video-id="video.id"></video-bg>